-Helen Barlow was born in India and spent her childhood in south Wales.
-She went to school in Merthyr Tydfil and then in Cardiff.
-She read English and American literature and art history at the University of Kent, Canterbury, where she went on to write a PhD thesis in art history, entitled ‘Truth and subjectivity: the photography of Clementina Hawarden and Samuel Butler’.
+Helen Barlow comes from South Wales and grew up in in Merthyr Tydfil and Cardiff.
+She read English and American literature with art history at the University of Kent, Canterbury, where she went on to write a PhD thesis in art history.

-She returned to Cardiff, and in 1993 joined the Open University in Wales as a tutor for the Arts Faculty, where she taught a number of art history and interdisciplinary courses.
-Since 1995, Helen has worked in academic management at the Open University in Wales, where she is a Senior Arts Faculty Manager and part of the team with responsibility for the quality of teaching and learning in the Arts Faculty in Wales.
+On returning to Cardiff in 1993 she joined The Open University in Wales as a tutor, and has taught a number of art history and interdisciplinary modules.
+Since 1995, Helen has worked in academic management at The Open University in Wales, where she is a Staff Tutor.

 |Role||Start date||End date||Funding source|

 |Co-investigator||01 Mar 2016||28 Feb 2019||AHRC Arts & Humanities Research Council|